Lone Worker Devices

 The most basic function of a lone worker device is to raise an SOS alarm when the user needs help, for example if they’re in danger, suffer an injury or feel threatened.

 Our lone worker devices are linked to a 24/7 Alarm Receiving Centre (ARC) based in our Epsom headquarters.
-When the SOS alarm button is pressed, an alert is raised in the ARC and a two-way audio channel is opened on the device between the device user and the ARC Controller.
+When the SOS alarm button is pressed, a lone worker alarm is raised in the ARC and a two-way audio channel is opened on the device between the device user and the ARC Controller who provides monitoring services.

 Pressing the SOS button on a lone working device raises an alarm to an Alarm Receiving Centre.
 ARC Controllers will receive the alarm and start monitoring the situation.
 If safe to do so, they will utilise the device’s two-way audio capabilities to speak to the user and determine a course of action which may include calling an escalation contact or initiating a blue light response.

-When an SOS alarm is raised using a lone worker device the ARC Controller will know who the user is, where the user is and any important information (e.g. medical conditions, date of birth).
+When a lone worker alarm is raised using a lone worker device the ARC Controller will know who the user is, where the user is and any important information (e.g. medical conditions, date of birth).
 These are all things the 999 operator will ask before dispatching any services.
 Having this information saves valuable time.
 In addition, the ARC Controller is trained to handle emergency situations and stay calm allowing them to relay information that someone experiencing the situation may not be able to do effectively.
+Our lone worker devices provide this critical advantage.

 Most lone worker devices work using a mobile SIM card and will need a mobile phone signal to raise an alarm.
 To improve connectivity Peoplesafe offer a roaming SIM which is able to use the strongest connection of any of the three major network providers in the UK.
 This increases the chance of securing a mobile phone signal.

 No, the purpose of the GPS in Peoplesafe lone worker devices is to ensure that the emergency services can be sent straight to the user’s exact location, should they need assistance.
 Knowing where the user is saves precious time which could mean the difference between a serious and manageable incident.
-All lone worker devices have GPS capabilities that will monitor the user’s location; however, the Alarm Receiving Centre will only receive this information when an alarm is raised.
+All lone worker devices have location tracking capabilities that will monitor the user’s location; however, the Alarm Receiving Centre will only receive this information when a lone worker alarm is raised.

 Aside from SOS alarms, lone worker devices will raise an alert to the ARC when an activity timer expires or when it detects a fall using fall detection technology.